Singularities of linear systems and boundedness of Fano varieties: Singularities of divisors with bounded degree

-and since $T$ is not a component of $v(B^{\sim}+tL^{\sim})+F$, the MMP does not contract $T$.
 Let $A_{Y'}$ be the pullback of $A$.
-By boundedness of the length of extremal rays [\ref{kawamata-bnd-ext-ray}] and by the base point free theorem, $K_{Y'}+\Gamma_{Y'}+2dA_{Y'}$ is semi-ample, globally.\\
+By boundedness of the length of extremal rays [\ref{kawamata-bnd-ext-ray}] and by the base point free theorem, $K_{Y'}+\Gamma_{Y'}+2dA_{Y'}$ is semi-ample, globally.
+Note that over the complement of a finite set of closed points on $X$, $K_{Y'}+\Gamma_{Y'}+2dA_{Y'}$ is the pullback of \

-\emph{Step 4.} Let $\phi\colon Y\to X$ be the extremal birational contraction which extracts $T$ (abusing notation, we denote the birational transform of $T$ on $Y$ again by $T$).
-Then the induced map $Y\bir Y'$ does not contract any divisor and it is an isomorphism over the complement of finitely many closed points of $X$.
-Let $K_Y+\Gamma_Y,A_Y$ be the pushdowns of $K_{Y'}+\Gamma_{Y'},A_{Y'}$.
-Let $C$ be a curve on $Y$.
-Assume $C$ is contracted over $X$, hence it generates the extremal ray of $Y\to X$.
-Since